aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/working-with-documents-from-external-sources/work-with-document-market-by-sensitivity-label/_index.md

 // Input scenario data:

 const string labeledFilePath = @"<Path to input file>"; // Local path to a protected file.
-Note that the file should be generated in step 8 of the "Preset" part. const string ouputFilePath = @"<Path to ouput file>"; // Local path to the output file.
+Note that the file should be generated in step 8 of the "Preset" part. const string outputFilePath = @"<Path to output file>"; // Local path to the output file.

 const string LabelName = "Confidential"; // Label name to be assigned.
 For example, "Confidential". const string SubLabelName = "All Employees"; // SubLabel name to be assigned.
 For example, "All Employees".